-Services available to students include drop-in consultation, psychological assessment, crisis intervention, and individual, couples and group therapy.
-Services are provided on a time-limited basis with a 12-session limit per academic year for individual and couples services except in case of emergency or urgent care approved through the Center’s Case Review Committee.
+Services available to students include drop-in consultation, individual, couples and group therapy, and crisis intervention.
+Services are provided on a time-limited basis with a 12-session limit per academic year for individual and couples services.
 Session limits do not apply to group therapy.

 In group therapy, a small number of students (usually about 8) meet weekly with one or two group therapists.
 Groups are often the best way for people to receive counseling services.
 In groups, members have the opportunity to share concerns and listen to each other, give and receive feedback, offer support to one another, express feelings, and learn more about how they interact with others.

-If you are referred for group counseling, here’s what to expect: a staff member who is leading the group you’ve been referred to will contact you to schedule a group intake.
-A group intake is a meeting where you will meet with one or both of the group leaders and have a chance to get to know them and learn more about the group opportunity.
-They will help you identify 1-2 goals that you would like to work on in and will answer any questions you might have related to the group.
+If you are referred for group counseling, here’s what to expect: from triage, you will be referred for a Group Screening with the staff member who is leading the group.
+A group screening is an appointment in which you will meet with one or both of the group leaders and have a chance to get to know them and learn more about the group opportunity.
+They will help you identify 1-2 goals that you would like to work on and will answer any questions you might have related to the group.
 After that, they will confirm your first group appointment.
 Group counseling sessions typically meet for about 90 minutes and usually meet once per week.